MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 3 - Implement the SysExtensionSerializer framework.md

 22. Select **Save All**, and then find the **SysExtensionSerializerFramework** project in **Solution Explorer**, right-click it to open the context menu, and then select **Build**.

-> Note: The build is currently failing in v41.

 ## Exercise 3: Update data entities when using the **SysExtensionSerializer** framework